U.S. flag

 Show details

-Depression: How effective are antidepressants?
+Depression: Learn More – How effective are antidepressants?

-Last Update: June 18, 2020; Next update: 2023.
+Last Update: April 15, 2024; Next update: 2027.

 Like psychotherapy, antidepressants are a key part of treating depression.
 They aim to relieve symptoms and prevent depression from coming back.

 The main aim of treatment with antidepressants is to relieve the symptoms of severe depression, such as feeling very down and exhausted, and prevent them from coming back.
 They are meant to make you feel emotionally stable again and help you to follow a normal daily routine.
 They are also taken to relieve symptoms such as restlessness, anxiety and sleep problems, and to prevent suicidal thoughts.
+Antidepressants are often combined with psychotherapy.

 What antidepressants are available?